vimeo/psalm/docs/running_psalm/issues.md

 ### UnnecessaryVarAnnotation

-Emitted when `--find-dead-code` is turned you're using a `@var` annotation on an assignment that Psalm has already identified a type for.
+Emitted when `--find-dead-code` is turned on and you're using a `@var` annotation on an assignment that Psalm has already identified a type for.

 ```php
 function foo() : string {